3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ### UART Ports
 In Debian the two 96Boards expansion IO UART serial ports will appear as `/dev/ttyAMA2` and `/dev/ttyAMA3` and are configured at 115200 baud by default.
 Note in this release by default, UEFI and Kernel console are directed to /dev/ttyAMA3.

-Alternatively, you can modify the grub.cfg and the inittab file in the system image.
+Alternatively, you can modify the grub.cfg and the inittab file in the system image to switch to other UART.

 * grub.cfg (linux boot line) <br\>
 `linux /Image console=tty0 console=ttyAMA3,115200 root=/dev/disk/by-partlabel/system rootwait rw quiet efi=noruntime`